aad99bxp/aad99bxp/README.md

 - 🌱 I’m currently learning **Power BI**

-- 👯 I’m looking to collaborate on **projects that excite me and has business potential**
+- 👯 I’m looking to collaborate on **projects that excite me and has business potential.**

 - 🤝Community Admin for Data Enthusiasts called [Beyond Data](https://t.me/beyonddata)